Todd2112/My-Portfolio/reasoning-ai-chatbot/README.md

 - For researchers: Capture reasoning + output as high-quality, explainable training data

 > This “explain-before-action” loop isn’t just output — it’s ongoing instruction, debug insight, and dataset generation in one.

+The goal is twofold:
+- Help users **understand and trust** what the AI is doing
+- Offer a **debug-first mindset**, where errors can be caught in the logic before they appear in the output

+Whether you're a learner, developer, or technical reviewer, this tool showcases how step-by-step reasoning can improve AI reliability, usability, and educational value.

 ---